vzo1990/the-wild-oasis/README.md

    - The app provides a table view with all cabins.
    - The table view displays cabin information, including cabin photo, name, capacity, price, and current discount.
-   - Users can update, duplicate or delete existing cabins.
+   - Users can update, duplicate, or delete existing cabins.
    - Users can create new cabins, including the ability to upload a photo.

 4. **Booking Management:**